x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/suspend-resume-db-copies.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 6/4/2018
+ms.date: 7/9/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 96aa1b82-3e15-4215-843e-3d583af9504b
-description: "Summary: How to suspend or resume a mailbox database copy in Exchange 2016."
+description: "Summary: How to suspend or resume a mailbox database copy in Exchange Server."
 ---

 # Suspend or resume a mailbox database copy

- **Summary**: How to suspend or resume a mailbox database copy in Exchange 2016.
+ **Summary**: How to suspend or resume a mailbox database copy in Exchange 2016 and Exchange 2019.

 You may need to suspend or resume a database copy for a variety of reasons, such as maintenance on the disk that contains the database copy.
 Or you may need to suspend an individual database copy from activation for disaster recovery purposes.